 As a graduate in the Department of Defence, you will enjoy experiences that, as a civilian, you simply wouldn’t find with any other organisation.
 You will work with a diverse group of men and women who are dedicated to protecting Australian interests.
 You will carry out work that has true purpose.
 The Department offers Australian Public Service (APS) graduate opportunities across a range of career streams.
 Each development pathway is tailored to provide excellent learning and career progression opportunities to propel you into your future career with confidence.
 We are one of Australia's largest government departments and as such, we are able to offer rewarding careers across the widest possible spectrum of employment categories.
 You name it, we do it.

 A career in the Defence APS will support you from entry and onward as you professionally develop and progress.
-Our logic is simple - as you grow and develop your skills and experience, so does the contribution you make to corporate and team goals.
+Our logic is simple - as you grow and develop your skills and experience, so does the contribution you make to Departmental and team goals.
 You will receive training and development specific to your graduate development pathway.
-Further study is encouraged once you have completed the development program, with a wide range of post graduate university study supported by Defence.
-We value our employees and place importance on encouraging further career and knowledge development, training through such programs as Studybank and access to degree programs through the University of NSW ADFA campus.
+Further study is encouraged once you have completed the graduate program, with a wide range of post- graduate university study supported by Defence.
+We value our employees and place importance on encouraging further career and knowledge development, training through such programs as Studybank and access to degree programs through the University of NSW @ ADFA campus.

 As full-time Defence employees, graduates are offered generous leave entitlements, including 20 days annual leave per year, public holidays, paid sick leave, paid Christmas stand-down, plus one "unspecified purposes leave day", which we call the DeCA day.
 It's always nice to have one day up your sleeve when you don't need a reason to have a day off.